TOURS COMPLETED

 FRANCE: TOUR d’ART Provence, the Riviera, Paris

-for three nights exploring the picturesque towns of St. Paul de Vence, Antibes, Cagnes-sur-Mer, where Picasso, Renoir, Chagall, Matisse, and others loved to live and paint – Then continue for three more nights based in Aix en Provence, the land of Cezanne, Van Gogh, and superb, ancient Roman architecture in Avignon, Arles, and Les Baux de Provence.
+An exciting Art and Architecture Tour!
+Fly to Nice for three nights exploring the picturesque towns of St. Paul de Vence, Antibes, Cagnes-sur-Mer, where Picasso, Renoir, Chagall, Matisse, and others loved to live and paint – Then continue for three more nights based in Aix en Provence, the land of Cezanne, Van Gogh, and superb, ancient Roman architecture in Avignon, Arles, and Les Baux de Provence.

 Take the TGV high-speed train from Avignon to Paris, for a four-night stay and visits to the great art venues of the City of Light.
 Also, special early entry to Monet’s home and gardens at Giverny, before they open to the public.